NixOS/nixpkgs/README.md

 the package descriptions (Nix expressions, build scripts, and so on).
 It also might not apply to patches included in Nixpkgs, which may be derivative works of the packages to which they apply.
-The aforementioned artifacts are all covered by the licenses of the respective packages.
+The aforementioned artifacts are all ;v:covered by the licenses of the respective packages.